maxhagemann/socketCAN-UM-Capstone-Fall-2022/README.md

 `./afl-fuzz -i inp -o out -m 1024 -t 4000 -- ./bin/fuzzcan`

 if that doesn't seem to work for some reason, try this:

 `afl-fuzz -i inp/ -o out/ -- ./bin/fuzzcan`

-(^^^ careful! .not the bzImage that is in kernelsrc/arch/x86_64/boot.
-The vmlinux (the uncompressed pure kernel binary. is just under kernelsrc/)

 To propely quit qemu: